 Percolated coffee is the most highly caffeinated variety of drip coffee, with the average eight-ounce cup containing a whopping 200 milligrams of caffeine.

 That being said, keep in mind that many coffee shops serve their coffee using cup sizes that are larger than the standard serving size of eight ounces.

-A Tall Starbucks drink is twelve ounces, a Grande is sixteen ounces, and a Venti is twenty ounces, which is two-and-a-half servings’ worth of coffee.
+A Tall Starbucks drink is 12 ounces, a Grande is sixteen ounces, and a Venti is twenty ounces, which is two-and-a-half servings’ worth of coffee.
 Finally, the caffeine contents of individual cups of brewed coffee can vary based on the roast level, grind size, and type of bean.

 Generally speaking, French press coffee has a higher caffeine content when made using coarsely ground dark roasted beans, and percolator coffee has a higher caffeine content when made using coarsely ground light roasted beans.

-Caffeine in Espresso
+Amount of Caffeine in Espresso